 Simply Organic spices are manufactured by Frontier Co-Op, and some, but not all, of its spices are certified gluten-free by the GFCO.

-Frontier Co-Op spices, while naturally gluten free, are not tested nor guaranteed to be gluten free.
+Frontier Co-Op says that its spices are naturally gluten-free, but they’re not tested nor guaranteed to be gluten-free.
 See “Frontier Co-Op” above for additional information.

 Here’s how Simply Organic ginger fared when tested with my Nima Sensor.
-A smile means no gluten foudn.
+A smile means no gluten found.

 Spice Island